slivertv/thetatv-app-docs/README.md

 ## Application Functionality
 Application functionality is restricted to the APIs available in the API reference.
 If you need additional APIs for your application, ask a THETA.tv staff member.

-> NOTE: application functionality cannot distract or take away users from the streamer's attention.
+> NOTE: application functionality must reflect streamer's intentions.
 If your application is found to perform functionality that the streamer did not initiate, it can have privileges revoked.

 ## Chat
 Your application can make use of the chat messages.
 THETA.tv currently uses the PubNub service to drive chat.
 The steps to listening to chat messages are: